By Dr Daniel James (Surgery Specialist)

 - Arthroscopy is the least painful and most accurate way of examining and treating inside the knee joint

-- TPLO is the proven best stabilisation treatment with several benefits over other techniques
+- TPLO is proven to be the best stabilisation treatment with several benefits over other techniques

 - Outcome expectations are very good.